IRS, stuck in backlog of tax returns, scraps plan to close major processing facility

 The inspector general went further in a report released earlier in February, calling the projected savings “relatively insignificant” against the IRS’s $12 billion budget and “the additional burden that will be placed on taxpayers resulting from continued and new backlogs of work that will result from moving return processing.”

-Closing the Austin facility, according to the inspector general, would have seriously hindered the IRS’s ability to handle its paper and led to a significant drawdown in the agency’s workforce.
+Closing the Austin facility, according to the inspector general, would have seriously hindered the IRS’s ability to handle its paperwork and led to a significant drawdown in the agency’s workforce.

 When the Fresno tax processing center closed, the agency lost 1,445 employees.
 At the Austin facility, the inspector general reported, the IRS had already lost hundreds of employees in key positions because the agency had delayed finalizing its plans.
 The workers left for other jobs.